Crawl4AI vs Firecrawl

 Crawl4AI

-Open-source web crawler built for LLM pipelines and RAG ingestion.
+Open-source LLM-friendly web crawler & scraper for AI agents and RAG pipelines.

 Visit Website